Training structure

 Faculty of Science

-This unit involves carrying out a project on an Earth, Water and Environmental Science theme.
-The themes will be defined by the entire L3 teaching team, and will involve dealing with scientific issues using data acquired in the laboratory and/or in the field.
-Subjects will be dealt with by groups of 2 or 3 students, and will be supervised by tutors throughout the L3 year in the framework of 2 complementary UEs:
+This course unit consists of carrying out a project on a topic related to Earth, Water, and Environmental Sciences.
+The topics will be defined by the entire L3 teaching team and will involve addressing scientific issues using data acquired in the laboratory and/or in the field.
+The topics will be addressed by groups of 2 to 3 students and will be supervised by tutors throughout the L3 year as part of 2 complementary course units:

-- the TEE 1 project in S5 will focus on bibliographical research on the subject and the acquisition of tools for writing a scientific report and giving an oral presentation.
+- Project TEE 1 in S5 will focus on bibliographic research activities related to the topic and the acquisition of tools for writing a scientific report and giving an oral presentation.

-- the TEE 2 project in S6 will be devoted more to processing experimental/analytical data, critiquing the results obtained and interpreting them.
-The final report on the study will take the form of a final report and an oral presentation before a jury.
+- The TEE 2 project in S6 will focus more on processing experimental/analytical data, critiquing the results obtained, and interpreting them.
+The final outcome of the study will take the form of a final report and an oral presentation before a jury.

-This project unit, spread over the 2 semesters of the L3 TEE course, will give students an initial experience of working independently, which they can then transfer to their Master's course, or directly to the workplace, depending on their career plans.
+This project-based course, spread over the two semesters of the third year of the TEE program, will provide students with their first experience of working independently.
+They will then be able to apply this experience to their master's program or directly to the professional world, depending on their career plans.

 Sedimentary rocks and surface transfers